#Project configuration

 .

-Custom configuration to control the page live editor functionality that is only available when retype watch
+Custom configuration to control the page live editor functionality that is only available when retype start

 is running.